 On NNPF auxilary inputs

-In VSEI, change the StrengthControlVal to be a variable that has been normalized to the range 0..1.
-In Table 23, insert the given StrengthControlVal directly into the input tensor: inputTensor[ ][ ][ ][ ] = StrengthControlVal.
-(These proposed changes have a consequence that the normalization of the SliceQpY value has to be added to the derivation of StrengthControlVal within the use of the NNPFC SEI message in the VVC text.)
-(BC#027)

 Move the normalization of the quantization strength input variable StrengthControlVal from the VSEI text to the use of NNPFC SEI message in the VVC text.
 (JVET-AB0046 item 1)

 Change the normalization of StrengthControlVal from 2(StrengthControlVal − 42) / 6 to a division (÷) by 63.
-(JVET-AB0046 item 2)
+With this change, it is asserted that StrengthControlVal becomes a variable that has been normalized to the range 0..1.
+In Table 23, insert the given StrengthControlVal directly into the input tensor: inputTensor[ ][ ][ ][ ] = StrengthControlVal.
+(JVET-AB0046 item 2, BC#027)

 Define and specify the use of more auxiliary inputs to the neural network post-processing filter, e.g., prediction samples.
 (BC#040, JVET-AB0074 item 1)